RockLib/RockLib.Encryption/README.md

 {
     static void Main(string[] args)
     {
-        ICrypto defaultCrypto = // TODO: get an instance of ICrypto Crypto.SetCurrent(defaultCrypto);
+        ICrypto defaultCrypto = // Assume you have an instance of ICrypto Crypto.SetCurrent(defaultCrypto);

-        // TODO: The rest of your application
+        // The rest of your application
     }
 }
 ```